davidysoards/soards-me-blog-astro/src/content/posts/setup-vps-on-hetzner-cloud/index.md

 ### Docker

-If you didn't install Docker when you added your server, install it now by following instructions from the docs. https://docs.docker.com/engine/install/ubuntu/
+If you didn't install Docker when you added your server, install it now by following instructions in the [docs](https://docs.docker.com/engine/install/ubuntu/).

 ### unattended-upgrade